nimiq/qr-scanner/README.md

 ```

 ## Building the project
 The project is prebuild in qr-scanner-worker.min.js.
-Building yourself is only neccessary if you wanna change the code in
+Building yourself is only neccessary if you want to change the code in
 the /src folder.
-Nodejs and Java are required prequesites for building.
+Nodejs and Java are required for building.

 Install required build packages:
 ```batch